Canadians: Identity

-Nearly nine in ten (87%) Canadians were proud to identify as Canadian, with over half (61%) expressing they were very proud.
 The highest pride levels were for Canadian history (70%), the armed forces (64%), the health care system (64%), and the Constitution (63%).
 However, pride in Canada’s political influence was lower at 46%.
 Outside Quebec, pride ranged from 91% in British Columbia to 94% in Prince Edward Island, while 70% of Quebec residents felt proud.
 Seniors and women showed the most pride, especially among first- and second-generation immigrants, who valued both Canadian identity and achievements.